supvadakkeveetil/ML_Project/README.md

 #### 4. StreamLit App

 #### 5. Analysis
+Scores of different models
+1. Regression Elastic Net
+2. Random Forest
+3. K-fold
+4. XG Boost

+The XG Boost model seems to be a good Machine Learning model that we can use for our predictions.

 #### Code Files:
-1.   - Data Cleaning using Pandas
+1. Data_Cleaning_notebook.ipynb - Data Cleaning using Pandas
 2.	 – Loading data to SQLite Database file and conversion to df for use
 3.	 – Regression Model and Random Forest Code files
 4.	 – XG Boost Code